-Our Purple Room caters for children ages 3 – 4 years.
+Our 3 year old Kinder Room caters for children ages 3 – 4 years.
 The room is lead by a Bachelor Qualified Kindergarten teacher.
 We offer a play-based curriculum with an Indoor/Outdoor program with the focus on developing children’s learning in all areas of growth.
 Your child’s learning and curiosity will be encouraged through experiences and activities, such as exploring the natural world, being exposed to new ideas and solving problems.
 Our program provides a wide range of excursions and incursions based on the children’s interest.

-In the Kinder Room we provide a funded Kindergarten program, in a long day setting, for children aged between 4-6 years.
+In the 4 year old Kinder Room we provide a funded Kindergarten program, in a long day setting, for children aged between 4-6 years.
 We offer a play based, child-centred curriculum which is developed by a qualified Kinder teacher.
 We develop children’s learning in all areas of growth including cognitive, social and emotional, fine and gross motor skills, language, early literacy and numeracy, science and the arts.

-The Kinder Room curriculum follows the Early Years Learning Framework and the Victorian Early Years Learning and Development Framework.
+The 4 year old Kinder Room curriculum follows the Early Years Learning Framework and the Victorian Early Years Learning and Development Framework.
 These frameworks, focus on the children’s strengths and interests, using photos and conversation to develop observations.
 ‘Learning stories’, which are our main form of documentation, which get filed into each child’s individual portfolio.